Optimizing tone values of primary gradation ramps

 Curves from Data: Shows the original non-linearized curves.
 The graph is a colorimetric representation of the curves according to ISO 20654.
 Linear curves indicate a printer in a perfectly calibrated state according to ISO 20654.

 Click Next and define the profile settings.
 Generate a Profile Report to get all important details about the DeviceLink profile.

 Note: The generated Linearization DeviceLink profile can be used in a workflow for any kind of printing process.
 For example, it should be used when printing a profiling test chart on an uncalibrated printer.
 ColorLogic ZePrA supports the use of Linearization DeviceLinks as gradation curves.
 This way the linearization can be applied to a workflow like curve corrections in a RIP.
 In this case, curve corrections must be disabled on RIP level to avoid double changes.

 Format, Size and Further Processing

-Format: Define the Format of your profile.
-An ICC format in accordance with specification v2 is recommended as basic setting however, the newer format ICC v4 can also be chosen.
-In this case, please ensure that your programs support this format correctly.
+Format: Define the Format of the profile.
+If the ICC v4 format is chosen, please ensure that your programs support this format correctly.